JLInF97/PSWebGUI/README.md

 # PSWebGUI
-A fast way to create and display PowerShell graphical interfaces with HTML.
+A fast way to create and display PowerShell graphical interfaces using HTML.

 This PowerShell module is a set of tools that allows you to quickly create and display fancy HTML graphical user interfaces.
 The module allows to interact with PowerShell cmdlets, functions, or scripts and join the result to the graphic design in HTML.